ellabellla/lmklib/lmk-quack/README.md

 # Quack
 A lazy ducky script interpreter that implements a subset of [ducky script](https://docs.hak5.org/hak5-usb-rubber-ducky/ducky-script-quick-reference).
-By lazy it is meant that interpreter will continue on errors and do it's best to execute any script given to it.
-It will does very little work to verify the correctness of the scripts it's running.
+Meaning the interpreter will continue on errors and do it's best to execute any script given to it.
+It will do very little work to verify the correctness of the scripts it's running.

 ## Examples